Fraternidad-Muprespa participates in Jaén in a conference on occupational road safety of the Junta de Andalucía

 Ángel Gilabert, provincial director of He explained that in the last year in Jaén there were "1,048 fatal road accidents in which 1,145 people died and another 4,495 people suffered injuries that required hospitalization."

-Juan Diego Ramírez described in his presentation “Together we add up; Road Safety Strategy 2030”, how his organization intends to address improving the behavior and safety of users through training and education road.
+Juan Diego Ramírez described in his presentation “Together we all add up; Road Safety Strategy 2030”, how his organization intends to address improving the behavior and safety of users through training and road education.

-Juan Carlos Hairstyle, president of the Jaén Driving Schools Association, representing the CNAE Foundation, insisted “on the importance of individual and collective responsibility, of mandatory in-person training to avoid visual distractions, cognitive and manual driving skills.”
+Juan Carlos Peinado, president of the Jaén Driving Schools Association, representing the CNAE Foundation, insisted “on the importance of individual and collective responsibility, of mandatory in-person training to avoid visual, cognitive and manual distractions while driving.”